 Adaptogens: Plant-Based Stress Resilience

-The Stress-Busting Power of Plants
+Discover the Stress-Busting Power of Plants

 Stress is a normal and often necessary part of life.
-When it comes and goes, it’s nothing to, well, get stressed about.
+When it comes and goes, it’s nothing to get, well, stressed about.

 However, if stress is your constant companion, it can lead to some serious health issues.

 You’ve probably heard that yoga, breathing exercises and meditation can help with stress, but what about plants?

 Adaptogens are a special group of plant-based ingredients used for centuries to help people cultivate resilience to the negative symptoms of stress.